Lectionary Bible Studies and Sermons

 The passage

 v21.
 In v29 we see that the "they" are the four fishermen who have "left their nets and followed" Jesus.
 Most likely they all lived in Capernaum, a town situated on the northwestern shore of lake Galilee.
-The ruins at Tel Hum today probably represent this thriving town that Jesus made the center for his ministry.
-In typical fashion, Jesus, a wandering rabbi (teacher), attends the local synagogue and is invited to expound the scriptures to the congregation.
-At the outset, Mark identifies the substance of Jesus' mission; Jesus is into divine communication.
+The ruins at Tel Hum today probably represent this thriving town which became the center for Jesus' ministry.
+In typical fashion, Jesus, a rabbi (teacher), attends the local synagogue and is invited to expound the scriptures to the congregation.
+At the outset, Mark identifies the substance of Jesus' mission, namely, divine communication.

 v23.
 A man, possessed by an evil spirit, then enters the synagogue.
 His personality is so damaged that the powers of darkness now rule his will.
 Faced with the danger of God's son, the demon screams in terror and rage.

 v24.
 The demon proclaims the name of Jesus, his function and his title, "Holy One of God".
-He (it/they) does this to gain mastery over him.
-In the name there is power.
-If he can precisely identify him, he may be able to contain his power (or so was the belief of the day).
-The demon denounces Jesus' right to interfere with him, "what have we to do with you? (you have no business with us).
-He declares that he and his demonic friends know what Jesus is on about (judgement) and who he is (God's messiah) and therefore, Jesus should mind his own business.
+He (it/they) does this to gain mastery over Jesus, for in a name there is power.
+If the demon can precisely identify Jesus, he may be able to contain his power (or so was the belief of the day).
+The demon denounces Jesus' right to interfere with him; "what have we to do with you? (you have no business with us).
+The demon declares that he and his demonic friends know what Jesus is on about (judgement) and who he is (God's messiah) and therefore, Jesus should mind his own business.

 v25.
-The evil spirit's ploy is useless before God's messiah.
-Without resting on some invocation to the divine (symbols, spells, techniques), Jesus tells him to "shut up" and "come out".
+The evil spirit's knowledge is powerless before God's messiah.
+Without relying on some invocation to the divine (symbols, spells, techniques), Jesus tells him to "shut up" and "come out".
 When it comes to the powers of darkness, Jesus has absolute authority over them.

 v26.
 Jesus came to confront the powers of darkness and strip them of their power.
 In the face of the authoritative judge, the powers shriek in defiance, but come out, silenced and broken.